arneheggestad/getcoordinates/README.md

 -----

 This module is intended to be a way to access as many geocoding services as possible.
-The module currently works with the API provided by [geocoder.us](http://geocoder.us), with plans to expand to [MapQuest's open API](http://www.mapquestapi.com/geocoding/) next.
+The module currently works with the APIs provided by [geocoder.us](http://geocoder.us) and by [Here.com](https://developer.here.com/rest-apis/documentation/geocoder), with plans to expand to [MapQuest's open API](http://www.mapquestapi.com/geocoding/) next.
 Services may be selected with the `options` object as described below.

 #Use